 Alcohol and nicotine: Alcohol and nicotine weaken the immune system.
 In the event of high levels of these substances, our immune system is deactivated for at least 24 hours.
 Nicotine greatly weakens the function of certain white blood cells, making it easier for pathogens to breed.

-Avoid crowds: Of course, there is an increased risk of catching a cold that is spread by coughing or sneezing.
+Avoid crowds: Of course, there’s an increased risk of catching a virus that is spread by coughing or sneezing.
 We can hardly protect ourselves against this, but avoid, if possible, closer body contact such as shaking hands, kissing or hugs.